ManavGaur741/CodeXcape/README.md

 # 📖 CodeXcape
-*A Modern Platform for Learning Operating Systems Interactively*
+*A Modern Platform for Learning programming Interactively*

 ---

 ## 🚀 Project Description
-OS Learning Hub is a **web-based learning platform** designed to simplify complex concepts of Operating Systems through structured chapters, an interactive login system, and a clean UI.
+CodeXcape is a **web-based learning platform** designed to simplify complex concepts of programming through structured chapters, an interactive login system, and a clean UI.
 The goal is to create an **easy-to-understand, chapter-wise learning experience** for students, developers, and enthusiasts who want to explore the fundamentals of Operating Systems.

 Future versions will include: